 Telling Our Story

 Children’s National provides an annual Community Benefit Report.
-We are pleased to present the community benefit report for fiscal year 2014.
-Our vision has been the motivation behind a number of forward-focused initiatives, highlighted within the report, aimed at creating a lasting standard for prevention and community education, coupled with top-notch treatment and continuous improvement.
+We are pleased to present the community benefit report for fiscal year 2015.
+Our vision has been the motivation behind a number of forward-focused initiatives highlighted within the report that aim to meet the changing needs of families, not only through clinical services, but training, outreach, and education.

-We hope you enjoy the online report while learning about important programs that exemplify our commitment to our community.
-If you would like to receive a printed executive summary of the report, please contact firstname.lastname@example.org.
+If you would like to receive a printed copy of the report, please contact firstname.lastname@example.org.